SoftwareEngineeringToolDemos/ICSE-2013-YODA/build-vm/readme.md

 4. Add the InstallChocolatey.bat, InstallJava.bat and InstallToolandFiles.bat files in the directory where you have the
    vagrantfile.

-5. Delete the existing vagrantfile in the directory and replace it by the vagrantfile given here.
+5. Replace the contents of the existing Vagrantfile in the directory with the contents of the Vagrantfile given here.

 6. Open command prompt and type the command 'vagrant up --provider virtualbox'.